0xdps/fake-db-generator/CONTRIBUTING.md

 **Description:** Brief description of the bug

 **Steps to Reproduce:**
-1. Run `schemer -c -f schema.json`
+1. Run `fakestack -c -f schema.json`
 2. See error

 **Expected Behavior:** What should happen